lokearm/armchar-swish/README.md

 ## Overview

++ Main  - the current version includes a lot of debug displays, in addition to the main feature from ArM.WebServices
-+ Advancement.hs
++ ArM.Advancement.hs
-+ BlankNode  OK  This is a simple monad to produce unique blank nodes based on a serial number
++ ArM.BlankNode  OK  This is a simple monad to produce unique blank nodes based on a serial number
-+ Character.hs
++ ArM.Character.hs
-+ CharacterMap.hs
++ ArM.CharacterMap.hs
-+ CharacterQuery OK  This is a very simple set of functions to get data from a graph containing a single character sheet.
++ ArM.CharacterQuery OK  This is a very simple set of functions to get data from a graph containing a single character sheet.
   It uses the trait data structure form Internal.Trait.
-+ Internal.Trait  NB  This should be refactored.
++ ArM.Internal.Trait  NB  This should be refactored.
 Several modules depend on it.
-+ JSON OK This module contains all the code to create JSON from the objects defined in other modules.
++ ArM.JSON OK This module contains all the code to create JSON from the objects defined in other modules.
-+ Load OK Loads the graph and applies initial reasoners
++ ArM.Load OK Loads the graph and applies initial reasoners
-+ Query  OKish  This module collects semi-flexible functions to query graphs.
++ ArM.Query  OKish  This module collects semi-flexible functions to query graphs.
 These are used in other modules
-+ Resources.hs This names resources used in the project.
++ ArM.Resources.hs This names resources used in the project.
   This is not used consistently
++ ArM.WebServices OK defines the scotty action which is used in Main.
-+ Rules  The reasoner(s) is a bit of a mess
++ ArM.Rules  The reasoner(s) is a bit of a mess
-    + Rules.Aux
+    + ArM.Rules.Aux
-    + Rules.FullGraph
+    + ArM.Rules.FullGraph
-    + Rules.RDFS
+    + ArM.Rules.RDFS
-    + Rules.Resource
+    + ArM.Rules.Resource
-    + Rules.Schema
+    + ArM.Rules.Schema

 ## References